Cook County Appeals Process Lawyers

 • Any environmental contamination; and/or

-• Undevelopable or landlocked property.
+• Undeveloped or landlocked property.

-Law Offices of Gary H. Smith can handle the entire appeals process for you.
+Our law offices can handle the entire appeals process for you.
 We have a long, successful history representing property owners in helping them reduce their property taxes.
 Historically, we have been successful in lowering the property taxes of more than 80 percent of our clients.

 In the typical appeals process, we take the following action: